pran-hub/Restaurant-Ontology-TAO/README.md

 # RestaurantOntology-TAO
-CS6852 Theory and Applications of Ontology - Restaurant Ontology Project JAN - MAY 2022
+CS6852 Theory and Applications of Ontology - Restaurant Ontology Project<br>
+JAN - MAY 2022
 <hr>
 Entire Project is divided in 4 phases: <br>